SrAxado/Codecademy/README.md

 # Codecademy
-Codecademy Projects - Javascript
+Codecademy Projects - C++

-These are some code projects from the Codecademy's Javascript course that I saved either for future reference or because I found them interesting and that probably demanded an extra bit of attention.
+This is a full working version of the Tic-Tac-Toe project!!!

+Tic-Tac-Toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3x3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical or diagonal row wins the game.

-Hope they either help you or you enjoy them!!
+Hope they either help you or you enjoy it!!